 Some pollutants are not passive or conservative.
-Dark soot particles can adsorb sunlight to heat the air, but otherwise they might not be lost from the air.
-Thus, they are active because they alter turbulence by adding buoyancy, but are conservative.
+Dark soot particles can absorb sunlight to heat the air.
+Thus, they are active because they alter turbulence by adding buoyancy.
+This buoyancy can prevent the soot particles from settling and being lost from the air; hence, the soot is conservative.
 Radioactive pollutants are both nonconservative and active, due to radioactive decay and heating.